leovalentin2/devops-soar/README.md

 # Building a Mini-SOAR with Ansible, Docker, and Flask to triage suspicious IP addresses

-- **Names and KTH ID:** Leo Hansson Åkerberg (leo3@kTH.se)
-- **Deadline:** Task 3
-- **Category:** Executable tutorial

----

-Welcome to this hands-on tutorial where you will build a miniature, event-driven SOAR (Security Orchestration, Automation, and Response) pipeline.
+Welcome to this hands-on tutorial where you will build and interact with a miniature, event-driven SOAR (Security Orchestration, Automation, and Response) pipeline.
 You'll learn how to automate security workflows by integrating common DevOps tools like Ansible, Docker, and Flask to triage and respond to threats in real time.

 ### Learning Outcomes
 By completing this tutorial, you will: